 Stuff the ground lamb mixture into hollowed out ripe tomatoes, then bake until the filling is warm.
 Top with fresh herbs (a mix of cilantro and parsley works beautifully), then serve alongside roasted vegetables or a big green salad.
 Dinner perfection!

-If you love ground lamb as much as we do, be sure to try our Lamb Burger or these Lamb Meatballs next!
+If you love ground lamb as much as we do, be sure to try our Lamb Burger, Ground Lamb Skewers, or these Rosemary Roasted Lamb Chops! next!
+Or check out all of our easy lamb recipes.

 Ingredient Notes